+2020 110105.

-For the Notes sold under Regulation S :
+For the Notes sold under Regulation S:

-ISIN: XS1843449981
+ISIN: ٠

-Common Code: 184344998
+Common Code: •

 For the Notes sold under Rule 144A:

-ISIN: XS1843449551

-Common Code: 184344955
+ISIN: Common Code: •

 2020 floating rate notes:

-For the Notes sold under Regulation S :
+For the Notes sold under Regulation S:

-ISIN: XS1843450138

-Common Code: 184345013
+ISIN: Common Code: •

 For the Notes sold under Rule 144A:

-ISIN: XS1843450054

-Common Code: 184345005
+ISIN: Common Code: •

 2022 notes:

-For the Notes sold under Regulation S :
+For the Notes sold under Regulation S:

-ISIN: XS1843449049

-Common Code: 184344904
+ISIN: Common Code: •

 For the Notes sold under Rule 144A:

-ISIN: Common Code: XS1843449635 184344963
+ISIN: Common Code: •

 2022 floating rate notes:

 For the Notes sold under Regulation S:

-ISIN: Common Code: XS1843449809 184344980
+ISIN: Common Code: •

 For the Notes sold under Rule 144A:

-ISIN: Common Code: XS1843449478 184344947
+ISIN: Common Code: •

 2026 notes:

-For the Notes sold under Regulation S S:

-ISIN: Common Code: XS1843449122 184344912

-For the Notes sold under Rule 144A:

-ISIN: Common Code: XS1843448660 184344866

-2030 notes:

 For the Notes sold under Regulation S:

-ISIN: Common Code: XS1843449395 184344939
+ISIN: Common Code: •

 For the Notes sold under Rule 144A:

-ISIN: Common Code: XS1843448744 184344874
+ISIN: Common Code: •

-Governing Law: The fiscal agency agreement and the construed in accordance with the laws

-Rating: It is expected that the Notes will be Moody's and A- (negative watch) by

-A security rating is not a recomm securities and may be subject to susp at any time by the assigning rating ag ension, reduction or withdrawal

-Listing and Trading: .
-Approval in-principle has been received for the listing of the Notes on the Singapore Exchange.
+2030 notes: For the Notes sold under Regulation S: ISIN: Common Code: For the Notes sold under Rule 144A: ISIN: Common Code: Governing Law: The fiscal agency agreement and the Notes will be governed by and construed in accordance with the laws of the State of New York.
+Rating: It is expected that the Notes will be rated $\bullet$ by Moody's and $\bullet$ by S&P Global Ratings.
+A security rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, reduction or withdrawal at any time by the assigning rating agency.
+Listing and Trading: Approval in-principle has been received for the listing of the Notes on the Singapore Exchange.
 The Singapore Exchange takes no responsibility for the correctness of any of the statements made, opinions expressed or reports contained herein.
 Approval in-principle for the listing and quotation of any Notes on the Singapore Exchange is not to be taken as an indication of the merits of us or the Notes.

-The Notes will be traded on the Sing board lot size of €100,000 with a mir single transaction for so long as any Singapore Exchange. imum of 2 lots to be traded in a

-So long as the Notes are listed on the Singapore Exchange and the rules of the Singapore Exchange so require, we will appoint and

-maintain a paying agent in Singapore, where the Notes may be presented or surrendered for payment or redemption in the event that the global notes are exchanged for definitive notes.
-In addition, in the event that the global notes are exchanged for definitive notes, an announcement of such exchange will be made by or on behalf of us through the Singapore Exchange and such announcement will include all material information with respect to the delivery of definitive notes, including details of the paying agent in Singapore.
-Application will be made for the Notes sold under Regulation S to be admitted to trading on the unregulated open-market segment (Freiverkehr) of the Frankfurt Stock Exchange (Frankfurter Wertpapierbörse).
+The Notes will be traded on the Singapore Exchange in a minimum board lot size of $\notin 100,000$ with a minimum of 2 lots to be traded in a single transaction for so long as any of the Notes are listed on the Singapore Exchange.
+So long as the Notes are listed on the Singapore Exchange and the rules of the Singapore Exchange so require, we will appoint and maintain a paying agent in Singapore, where the Notes may be presented or surrendered for payment or redemption in the event that the global notes are exchanged for definitive notes.
+In addition, in the event that the global notes are exchange will be made by or on behalf of us through the Singapore Exchange and such announcement will include all material information with respect to the delivery of definitive notes, including details of the paying agent in Singapore.
 Fiscal Agent, Paying and Transfer Agent and Notes Registrar: MUFG Bank, Ltd. Potential Future Notes: Depending on market conditions, we may offer additional dollar- denominated senior notes in a future offering (the "Potential Future Notes").
 No such Potential Future Notes are being offered hereby.
 We expect that the aggregate total amount of the Notes and the Potential Future Notes will be approximately \$14.05 billion.